 Kids should not smoke or use any tobacco products.
 As the largest tobacco manufacturer in the U.S., we believe we have an important role to play in helping reduce underage tobacco use.

+Underage tobacco use is a complex issue for which there is no one simple solution.
 There is no single reason why young people engage in risky behaviors, such as experimenting with tobacco products, alcohol or drugs.
 Experts point to a variety of societal, environmental and personal factors that must be considered to help prevent these behaviors, and recommend a multi-faceted approach.
 That’s why we support a positive youth development approach to preventing underage tobacco use, emphasizing positive relationships and activities, and reducing risk factors.
 This approach can help kids make healthy decisions and resist a broad range of risky behaviors, such as tobacco use.

 We support a variety of programs and initiatives to help reduce underage access to tobacco products